Anglo-Chinese School: Anglo-Chinese School (International)

 Anglo-Chinese School (International) is a private school.
 The school opened in January 2005 with 150 students and is located in Holland Village on the former premises of the now defunct Buona Vista Secondary School at 61 Jalan Hitam Manis.

 From January 2026, a 10-storey elementary school building on the same site as its high school can accommodate 450 pupils from seven years of age to 12.
 The pupils will follow the Cambridge Primary curriculum offered by Cambridge International Education.

 Anglo-Chinese Junior College

-Anglo-Chinese Junior College opened in 1977, located at 25 Dover Close East.
+Anglo-Chinese Junior College opened in 1977, and is located at 25 Dover Close East.

 ACS Jakarta

-ACS Jakarta began in July 1996 as Sekolah Tiara Bangsa (STB) before formally joining the ACS Family as STB-ACS (International) Jakarta in July 2006.
-The name was changed to ACS Jakarta in 2015.
-The school admits boys and girls from nursery to grade 12 (3 – 18 years old).
+ACS Jakarta began in July 1996 as Sekolah Tiara Bangsa (STB) before entering a partnership with ACS in 2002.
+It became known as ACS Jakarta in 2006.The school admits boys and girls from nursery to grade 12 (3 – 18 years old).
 Students sit for the Cambridge Primary Checkpoint Test at the end of Grade 6, the Cambridge International General Certificate of Secondary Education at the end of grade 10, and the International Baccalaureate at the end of grade 12.

+ACS Bali

+ACS Bali opened in July 2025, and offers the IGCSE program and the International Baccalaureate diploma programme.